apache/openwhisk/docs/actions.md

   }
   ```

-  Comparing the `start` and `end` time stamps in the activation record, you can see that this activation took slightly over twenty seconds to complete.
+  Comparing the `start` and `end` time stamps in the activation record, you can see that this activation took slightly over two seconds to complete.

 ### Using actions to call an external API